mananpatel320/anymatrixsolver/README.md

 Two images are attached in repo representing the working of program in codeblocks IDE shell.

 NOTE:Please input n x (n+1) order matrices only. (where n<100)
      (exp.
-2x3 or 3x4 or 4x5 or 5x6 etc. order matrices are only valid) Also the system of equations must have a solution in order for the program to work.
+2x3 or 3x4 or 4x5 or 5x6 etc. order matrices are only valid).
+     Also the system of equations must have a solution in order for the program to work.